laurakond/artly-api/README.md

 - To access the list of saved artworks in the api follow this link: https://artly-api-a39d790259f4.herokuapp.com/saved/

 - The save functionality is set up so that the user cannot save the same artwork more than once.
-If the user attempts that, a validation message `'possible dupblicate'` is thrown.
+If the user attempts that, a validation message `'possible duplicate'` is thrown.

 **Saved artwork detail view**